Polo: India and Britain

-In use in Manipur were the game's Tibetic names, polo or pulu, referring to the wooden ball, and it was these terms, anglicised, which were adopted for the sport's name in its slow spread to the west.
+In Manipur, the game's Tibetic names, polo or pulu, were in use, referring to the wooden ball, and it was these terms, anglicised, which were adopted for the sport's name in its slow spread to the west.
 A European polo club was established in the town of Silchar in Assam, India, in 1859, the English tea planters having learnt it from Manipuri incomers.